-(This story first ran in December 2012, and was updated October 17, 2016.)
+[Notes: This story was first published in December 2012, and was updated with new reporting in 2017.]

 "There are always buyers looking.
-I've done deals that've happened during the week between Christmas and New Years while I was away on vacation," says Mark Ski of Douglas Elliman.
+I've done deals that have happened during the week between Christmas and New Years while I was away on vacation," says Mark Ski of Town Residential.

 We caught up with him, and other experts in the industry, for their tips on how those selling or renting out their apartments can make the most of the coming months.

 You may have a bit of an edge if you're selling a Brooklyn or Queens apartment.
 Market reports show that median sales prices are up in Brooklyn, and inventory is down; in northwest Queens, sales prices have risen while days on the market have declined.
 Your situation seems especially promising if you're in eastern Queens where, as Brick recently reported, there are four out of five NYC neighborhoods with the largest price increases since this time last year.

 That said, sales are already slowing in Manhattan, with days on the market increasing, and it's likely that activity in all five boroughs will cool in the coming months.
 That combined with the seasonal downturn could make selling a bit tougher, but it's not hopeless.
 In fact, some brokers encourage their clients to ramp up their search around the holidays.

 "A lot of people say things slow down in the winter, but my philosophy is that this is the time to go," says Gina Castrorao, an agent with Triplemint (a Brick partner).
 "There aren't a thousand people looking, so there's more time to make decisions and think about your options."

 Here are a few suggestions to stir up some action and entice those enterprising buyers:

 1. Get an agent who won't slow down in the slow season: "This is the time to go, because everyone else is getting lax," Castrorao says.
 "Find an agent with advertising power who's going to push your property out and be up on their game."